Natalia Reyes

-Natalia Reyes Gaitán (born 6 February 1987) is a Colombian actress known for her starring role in Terminator: Dark Fate (2019).
+Natalia Reyes Gaitán (born 6 February 1987) is a Colombian actress known for her role in Terminator: Dark Fate (2019).
 Before that, she was known in Latin America for her role in Birds of Passage (2018); and for starring on the Sony Pictures Television series Lady, la vendedora de rosas.
 She is also known in her native country for other television shows such as Isa TK+, Dulce amor, and Cumbia Ninja on Fox.

 Personal life

 In 2009, Reyes met Juan Pedro San Segundo in Cartagena when Juan was the organizer of a music festival at the time.
 They married in 2016.

-In May 2021, Reyes announced that they were expecting their first child.
+In September 2021, the couple announced the birth of their first child, a daughter.